 Virtual summer camps–where kids head to the computer instead of the pool or park–are a thing now.
 But don’t worry: These aren’t the solitary, sedentary, screen-centered experiences you fear.
 Plenty of virtual summer camps offer kids the chance to make projects, investigate ideas, and explore the world.
 And many are free.

 Going to camp online is a great way to keep your kids occupied during a “staycation” or between their other activities.
 It can also give kids something unique: individual attention.
-You, a babysitter, a grandparent, or even an older sibling act as virtual camp counselors, leading--and even learning alongside–kids and students.
+You, a babysitter, a grandparent, or even an older sibling act as virtual camp counselors, leading–and even learning alongside–kids and students.
 With many of the virtual camps below, you can mix and match activities to tailor the experience to kids’ interests.